seerajakonnur/Machine-Learning-and-Computational-Biology-Projects/Reassortment_Prediction_Avian_Influenza/Readme.md

 # Predicting Reassortment potential in Influenza A virus using foundation models (DNABERT2) and genetic algorithms
+This project develops a foundation-model-based framework to predict Influenza A reassortment potential from genome sequences.
+It uses DNABERT-2 segment-level embeddings, a Random Forest classifier for reassortment prediction, genetic-algorithm-based reassortant candidate simulation, and a GAT-based interaction probe to explore segment-level compatibility patterns.

+Accepted at NeurIPS 2025 Workshop on Foundation Models for Life Sciences (FM4LS).
 🚧 **Project Status:** Under active development.
 Expect frequent updates and changes.
 ![Alt text](assets/to_use_reassortment_image.png)